laszewsk/mlcommons/webpage/frontpage-v3.md

 Encourage and support the curation of large-scale experimental and scientific datasets and the engineering of ML benchmarks operating on those datasets.
-The WG will engage with scientists, academics, national laboratories, such as synchrotrons, in securing, engineering, curating, and publishing datasets and machine learning benchmarks that operate on experimental scientific datasets.
+The WG will engage with scientists, academics, and national laboratories, such as synchrotrons, in securing, engineering, curating, and publishing datasets and machine learning benchmarks that operate on experimental scientific datasets.
 This will entail working across different domains of sciences, including material, life,